diffblue/gitlab/doc/development/database/loose_foreign_keys.md

 1. Create a new partition, where the `VALUE` for the partition is `CURRENT_PARTITION + 1`.
 1. Update the default value of the `partition` column to `CURRENT_PARTITION + 1`.

-With these steps, new `INSERT`-s via the triggers end up in the new partition.
+With these steps, all new `INSERT` queries via the triggers end up in the new partition.
 At this point, the database table has two partitions.

 The `detach_partition_if` callback determines if the old partitions can be detached from the table.